KaedenOC/reading-notes/class201/class06.md

 A collection of related data and/or functionality.
 These usually consist of several variables and functions (which are called properties and methods when they are inside objects).

-> Note: Creating an object often begins with defining and initializing a variable.
+> Note: key/value pairs.
+Created with curly brackets.
+Creating an object often begins with defining and initializing a variable.

 ## Object Literal